AvaPL/avapl.github.io/_posts/2025-10-20-a-few-testing-anti-patterns-part-1.md

 [//]: # (@formatter:on)

-> The examples will be in Scala, but the whole post is language-agnostic.
-The presented concepts are universal and can
+> The examples in this post are written in Scala, but the content itself is language-agnostic.
+The concepts discussed
-> be applied in any language or framework, unless there's a technical limitation that prevents it.
+> here are universal and can be applied in any language or framework, unless there’s a technical limitation that
+> prevents it.
 > {: .prompt-info }

-Sometimes I split the sections into subsections, especially when there are stubs involved.
+Sometimes I also split the sections into smaller parts, especially when stubs are involved.
 For example:

 [//]: # (@formatter:off)